Patient Reported Outcomes

 Understanding what happens to patients who are treated with radiotherapy

 From 2017-2019 CPQR supported the translation of BC Cancer’s Prospective Outcomes and Support Initiative (POSI) to other RT programs across the country.
 POSI was seen as a program to emulate due to its nimble “real time” approach to the collection and review of PRO during patient encounters and adaptability for programs with limited resources.
-Today a POSI model is being integrated into centres affiliated with Dalhousie University Department of Radiation Oncology and being considered by centres across the country.
-This piloting will continue to be undertaken through centre leadership and monitored by CPQR.
+The POSI model is being used at centres affiliated with Dalhousie University Department of Radiation Oncology and broader PRO implementation is being supported by CAPCA partner the Canadian Partnership Against Cancer.

-Building on the success of its prior guidance documents, CPQR has developed guidance around the collection and use of PRO for radiation treatment that reflects community best practice.
+Building on the success of prior guidance documents, CPQR developed guidance around the collection and use of PRO for radiation treatment that reflects community best practice.
 A series of comprehensive guided interviews were conducted aided in development.
-The resulting document entitled “Guidance on the use of Patient Reported Outcomes for Canadian Radiation Treatment Programs,” is now available!
+The results were compiled and published in a document entitled “Guidance on the use of Patient Reported Outcomes for Canadian Radiation Treatment Programs.”

 CPQR supports the consistent use of PRO in Canadian radiation treatment programs to improve the clinical encounter for patients.
 Promoting the use of the same Patient Reported Outcome Measures (PROM) across the country will also help facilitate big data analysis against treatment outcomes which may be used to inform population-based decisions regarding optimal care.
 The table below provides CPQR-endorsed measure for PROs.